 Artificial Intelligence (AI) is too often portrayed in the media as a damaging force that is set to wipe out many jobs.
-Yet the fact is that it could also prove to be a force for good in terms of improving diversity, inclusivity and employee engagement.
+Yet the fact is that it could also prove to be a force for good in terms of recruitment, improving diversity, inclusivity and employee engagement.

 A number of AI start-ups are developing ways of using the tech – which is basically a series of self-learning algorithms – to eliminate the thorny problem of “unconscious bias” in the hiring process.

 One thing is for sure, AI is certainly going to reshape the role of the recruiter in the so-called fourth industrial revolution, with one recent survey claiming that 87 per cent of recruiters are excited about working with AI in future.